Quasaur/thoughts/content/BIBLE/WHAT-THE-WISE-DO.md

 ---
-title: "WHAT THE WISE DO"
+title: "Passage: WHAT THE WISE DO"
 draft: false
 type: PASSAGE
 tags: